Application accessibility statement in line with Public Sector Body (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018

 The links to named issues are:

 Notebook Documents have specific keyboard controls for the application, so the application does not fail 2.1.1 - Keyboard.
-There is a cheat-sheet for keyboard controls downloadable via data science cheat sheets.
+There is a cheat-sheet for keyboard controls downloadable via Jake's Blog.

 RStudio